DHTMLX/docs-todolist/docs/guides/integration_with_svelte.md

 </script>
 ~~~

-Note that depending on the used package, the source files can be minified.
-In this case make sure that you are importing the CSS file as **todo.min.css**.
+If the package is minified, import `todo.min.css` instead.

-- if you use the trial version of To Do List, specify the following paths:
+- For the trial version, use these import paths:

 ~~~html title="ToDo.svelte"
 <script>